MetricCode/365-days-of-hacking/wo1fbit/Assembly/README.md

 The opcode is the instruction that is executed by the CPU and the operand is the data or memory location used to execute that instruction.
 For the case above, `mov` is the opcode while the rest are the operands.

+### Operand Sizes

+In x86 assembly, you can specify the size of an operand using suffixes on the opcodes and operands.
+For example, the mov opcode has different variants for moving different sizes of data: movb for moving a byte (8 bits), movw for moving a word (16 bits), and movl for moving a long (32 bits).
+If you don't specify a size, the assembler will use the default size for the current mode (16 bits for real mode, 32 bits for protected mode).

 ## Registers
 Registers are used to hold data for our programs, with different registers having specific functions.